EU Taxonomy

 Note: The financials of a single activity should never be double counted when summing up the numerator of these calculations.
 For example, if an activity is eligible for contribution to more than one environmental objective, its turnover/CapEx/OpEx should still only be included once in these KPIs.

-How can Greenomy help to assess your EU Taxonomy eligibility?
+How can Greenomy Help to Assess your EU Taxonomy Eligibility?

 Assessing your eligibility and implementing the EU Taxonomy can be challenging, time-consuming and costly.
 Greenomy helps companies to determine both their eligibility and alignment scores by digitizing and automating the data capturing, screening, assessment and reporting process.